General Motors, the lone holdout among Detroit Three, faces rising pressure and risks from strike

-DETROIT (AP) — Pressure in rising on General Motors as the lone holdout in a strike targeting all three big Detroit automakers after a tentative contract agreement with Jeep maker Stellantis was reached with the United Auto Workers union over the weekend.in Spring Hill, Tennessee, hours after the deal with Stellantis was announced.
+in Spring Hill, Tennessee, hours after the deal with Stellantis was announced.
 They join about 14,000 GM workers already striking at factories in Texas, Michigan and Missouri.

 Presidents of the Ford union locals voted unanimously in Detroit on Sunday to endorse that tentative contract after UAW President Shawn Fain explained its details,to the full membership in a later livestream, Fain, along with Chuck Browning, the UAW vice president, said the deal represents a “historical inflection point” for reviving union power in an America where “we were being left behind by an economy that only works for the billionaire class.